rajadilipkolli/POC/spring-boot-rest/README.md

  - define controller end points and always code to Interface so that it can be extended easily later
  - add datasource proxy for pretty printing SQL queries

-We want to display all SQL queries so take advantage of spring boot autoconfiguration we will implement BeanPostProcessor and for the initilization of Bean configure DataSourceProxy
+We want to display all SQL queries so take advantage of spring boot autoconfiguration we will implement BeanPostProcessor and for the initilization of Bean configure DataSourceProxy and also solve N+1 Query.

 ``` java
 @Configuration